jbhoot/jbhoot/README.md

 I design and implement software.

 I am a Southpaw who owns a pair of left-handed scissors.

-My last name Bhoot means Ghost in some Indian languages.
+My last name Bhoot means Ghost.

 <!--
 **jyssh/jyssh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.